Ristela Review: Effectiveness, Ingredients, Cost, and More

 The company suggests taking Ristela for as long as you want to experience its effects.

-According to the supplement website, Ristela’s central purpose is to promote healthy blood flow and circulation, two crucial factors for female sexual enjoyment.
-But will it really work as described?
+Ristela’s central purpose is to promote healthy blood flow and circulation, two crucial factors for female sexual enjoyment.

-Bonafide claims to have research that Ristela works.
-They reference a double-blind, placebo-controlled clinical trial that showed significant improvements for female arousal, orgasm, and desire.
+Bonafide references a double-blind, placebo-controlled clinical trial that showed significant improvements for female arousal, orgasm, and desire.

 By their records, participants experienced the following improvements by month two: